meires/Tools.Net/README.md

  Learn and play about Visual Basic .Net, Simple made program This tools need run by Administrators privilege

+Version 1.0.0.1
+Add function on "Speech" for selecting Voice Gender with radio button selecting.

 Version 1.0.0.0

 ■ Apperance and Style